 - Self Management.

-An entry-level engineering manager with less than five years of experience can earn an average salary of $91,000.
-If you have 5-10 years of experience, the average salary would be around $111,000.
+An entry-level engineering manager with less than five years of experience can earn an average salary of $91,000 per year.
+If you have 5-10 years of experience, the average salary would be around $111,000 per year.
 However, higher pay can be expected for candidates who have additional expertise.